About the TradeByte category

 Action

-Currently we support these actions:
+Currently, we support the following actions:

 • Send TB.Cat product-catalogue